bhaskarkoley/xk6-sql-oracle/README.md

 [xk6](https://github.com/grafana/xk6) system.

 Supported RDBMSs: `mysql`, `postgres`, `sqlite3`, `sqlserver`, `azuresql`, `oracle`.
 See the [examples](examples) directory for usage.
-The Dockerfile uses the golang Debian image which included glibc and installs the libaio1, instantclient-basiclite-linux.x64-23.4.0.24.05.
+The Dockerfile uses the golang Debian image which includes glibc to run the oracle client, then installs the libaio1, instantclient-basiclite-linux.x64-23.4.0.24.05.

 ## Build